-Do your kids struggle with eating regular oatmeal?
+Does your toddler or preschooler struggle with eating oatmeal?
 Perhaps they think it’s too mushy in texture.
 Well, if they do then you’ll have to try this recipe.
-It’s basically all the goodness of oatmeal, baked in to mini muffins.
+It’s basically all the goodness of oatmeal, baked into mini muffins.

 My daughter loves these mini muffins because they’re the perfect size for her.
-She’ll happily eat one alongside a sliced apple and sunbutter.
+She’ll happily eat one alongside a sliced apple.

 I gotta be honest, if a recipe is budget-friendly, and easy to make then I’m a fan.
 And this recipe checks off both of those boxes.
 Oats and frozen berries are really inexpensive (and you can save the extra berries for your healthy smoothies!) and this is one of those recipes that you can dump all the ingredients together in a bowl without having to do much.

 This recipe is similar to my 6 healthy baked oatmeal cup flavors.
 But this recipe is perfect for little hands.

 Ingredients You’ll Need For The Oat Mini Muffins

 OLD FASHIONED ROLLED OATS – I recommend using old fashioned rolled oats which are the large flake oats.
 These are higher in fiber and better quality than the quick oats.